micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 7.md

 For the unbelieving husband is set apart (separated, withdrawn from heathen contamination, and affiliated with the Christian people) by union with his consecrated (set-apart) wife, and the unbelieving wife is set apart _and_ separated through union with her consecrated husband.
-Otherwise your children would be unclean (unblessed heathen, [^a]outside the Christian covenant), but as it is they are [^b]prepared for God [pure and clean].
+Otherwise your children would be unclean (unblessed heathen, outside the Christian covenant), but as it is they are prepared for God [pure and clean].